indkalyan/scala-leet/Readme.md

 server needs to do additional processing to parse complex queries and verify parameters.
 Optimizing performance of GraphQL queries can be difficult, too.

+					To share data about events in real time, there are three common mechanisms: WebHooks, WebSockets, and HTTP Streaming.

+					WebHooks
+					A WebHook is just a URL that accepts an HTTP POST (or GET, PUT, or DELETE).
+An API provider implementing WebHooks will simply POST a message to the configured URL when something happens.
+					Unlike with request–response APIs, with WebHooks, you can receive updates in real time.

+					Failures and retries
+					Security
+					Firewalls
+					Applications running behind firewalls can access APIs over HTTP, but they are unable to receive inbound traffic.
+					Noise
+					Typically, each WebHook call represents one single event.
+When there are thousands of events happening in a short time that need to be sent via a single WebHook, it can be noisy

+					WebSockets
+					WebSocket is a protocol used to establish a two-way streaming com‐ munication channel over a single Transport Control Protocol (TCP) connection.
+Although the protocol is generally used between a web client (e.g., a browser) and a server, it’s sometimes used for serverto-server communication, as well.

+					on mobile devices or in regions where connectivity can be spotty.
+Clients are supposed to keep the connection alive.
+If the connection dies, the client needs to reinitiate it.
+					There are also issues related to scalability